 When a warrant has been authorised by the Traffic Enforcement Centre the Council will pass the case to an Enforcement Agent to enforce the warrant this may incur additional charges as shown above.
-At this stage further charges may be applicable as shown below.
+At this stage further fees may be applicable; the current fees are shown in the table below.